skellis46/slipbox/artistic research and ecosystems.md

 [insert photograph, Simon Ellis, 2 November 2022]

-I am going to call the surface of this work table an ecosystem -- as an image with which to keep the potential value of this writing clear, but also in the spirit of the somewhat arbitrary nature of biological systems.
-It's also useful because a table is not unlike an island, and islands are very useful places on which to study interactions between organisms [@wardle-2002-islands].
+I am going to call the surface of this work table an ecosystem,

 At present, describing anything as an ecosystem holds currency in the arts and humanities.
 For instance, in academic writing in dance and performance[^1] the word _ecosystem_ gets used loosely and broadly, including as an unspecified place human beings live in or inhabit [e.g. @moradian-2021-human; @vicente-2022-turning], as a place akin to nature or the natural [e.g. @sebianeserrano-2020-mestizo], as a entity that needs saving [e.g. @laidlaw-2021-ecological], as a thing to be aware of [e.g. @weig-2021-novel], as a way to understand the body [e.g. @nuding-2021-approaching], as places to encounter [e.g. @mchugh-2021-embodying], and as a metaphor [e.g. @parkinson-2010-art].

 [^1]: I did global searches of every issue of four journals: Dance Research (in which the word _ecosystem_ is mentioned in only 1 article); Performance Research (mentioned in 82 articles); Choreographic Practices (7 articles including one of my own editorials); and the Journal of Dance and Somatic Practices (14 articles).